The blueberry has always been a sweet companion with breakfast. It’s a union we all appreciate, without a doubt.

 In a separate medium bowl, whisk the egg slightly.
 Add the granulated sugar and continue whisking until a thick paste forms.
 This will take about 30 seconds to get a runny, thick paste.

 Add the sour cream or Greek yogurt and vanilla and whisk until incorporated.
-Originally, my recipe was just for sour cream, but I completely forgot to pick some up at the grocery store!
+Originally, my recipe called just for sour cream, but I completely forgot to pick some up at the grocery store!
 Luckily, I had gut-healthy Greek yogurt in my fridge – and it worked just as well!

 Step 3 – Add Blueberries to Dry Ingredients